K. Takahashi

 Many familiar discussions treat information as something whose main role is to represent a state of the world.
 That perspective is indispensable, but it is incomplete when the informational input can also modify the observer.
 In the setting studied here, an exposure can change what the observer will later notice, what it can still remember, what it discounts, what it can safely do, and what it can still audit.

 This effect-based framing is useful for cognitive security and AI safety because it includes cases where the semantic content is not simply false or malicious.
-A prompt injection, a persuasive framing, a biased benchmark, a poisoned training shard, or a socially repeated slogan may differ greatly in content and intent, yet all can matter if they alter later observability or later control.
-That makes the framework relevant not only to content moderation debates but also to information hazards in settings where the observer itself is part of the safety problem.
-The paper therefore treats meaning as only one layer and asks a broader systems question: what state transition in the observer has the exposure induced?
+A prompt injection, a persuasive framing, a biased benchmark, a contaminated memory source, or a socially repeated slogan may differ greatly in content and intent, yet all can matter if they alter later observability or later control.
+The framework is therefore relevant not only to content disputes but also to settings where the observer itself becomes part of the safety problem.

-That is why the page uses terms such as observer-state transition, internal blindness, external anchors, and delayed audit.
-The theory is not a general moral taxonomy of information.
-It is a narrower and more operational theory of when information changes the observer in a way that later changes detection, accountability, and intervention.
+That is why this page uses terms such as observer-state transition, internal blindness, external anchors, provenance, semantic interfaces, and delayed audit.
+The cluster is not a general moral taxonomy of information.
+It is a narrower and more operational map of when information changes the observer in a way that later changes detection, accountability, translation, and intervention.

 Why "You May Not Notice That You Changed" Matters